Introduction

 mtCO2e = million tonnes carbon dioxide equivalent

-In 2021, methane emissions from agriculture are estimated to have fallen by:
+In 2022, methane emissions from agriculture are estimated to have fallen by approximately 15% since 1990.

 Whilst agriculture is now responsible for around half of all methane emissions in the UK, methane emissions from agriculture have stayed relatively stable over time, but reduced in other sectors.
 This means that agriculture now accounts for a larger proportion of emissions.